compasjs/compas/docs/env.md

 @lbu/insight stops pretty printing, the minio client from @lbu/store will try to use a SSL connection.

+**IS_STAGING**

+Allowed values: 'true' or undefined.
+Can only be 'true' when `NODE_ENV` is set to 'production'.
+When `NODE_ENV` is not set to production, this variable is automatically 'true'.
+This can be used to differentiate between staging and production environments.

 **APP_NAME**

 Used for database creation and selection, default s3 bucket name.
 In general